kevinduh/ARR-pctools/README.md

 Also see https://docs.openreview.net/getting-started/using-the-api/installing-and-instantiating-the-python-client

 Next, try running the example script below.
-First you'll need to change the `venue1` string in the code to match your own.
 It will only work with venues where you have Program Chair role.

 ```
 python get_review_capacity.py